Chat with us, powered by LiveChat

 How do you sell a car to a dealership when it is still being financed?

-When a car owned is still being financed, the loan must be paid off in full before the title can be transferred to the new owner—in this case, the dealership.
-Here are the standard steps:
+If the car is still being financed, you need to pay off the loan in full before transferring the title to the new owner, which will be the dealer in this case.
+Here are the typical steps to do that:

-• Contact your lender to get the current payoff amount
+• Contact your lender to find out the current payoff amount

-• Negotiate a purchase price that will cover the payoff amount plus any remaining equity
+• Negotiate a purchase price with the dealership that covers the payoff amount and any remaining equity

-• Upon sale, the dealership will pay off the loan directly using proceeds and obtain the title
+• When selling, the dealer will directly pay the loan and get the title

 What paperwork do I need to sell my car to a dealer?